atlassian/react-sweet-state/docs/advanced/container.md

 #### Scoped data cleanup

 Store instances created by `Container`s without `isGlobal` are automatically cleared once the last Container accessing that Store is unmounted.
+At that point `handlers.onDestroy` will also be called.

 ---